 Rent Tax Credit

-You might be able to claim a tax credit if you pay for private rented accommodation.
-This includes rent paid for flats, apartments or houses.
-It does not include rent paid to local authorities or the army.
+Up to 31 December 2017, you could claim a tax credit if you paid for private rented accommodation.
+This included rent paid for flats, apartments or houses.
+It did not include rent paid to local authorities or the army.

-You can only claim a tax credit if you are renting on 7 December 2010.
-This tax credit ended in 2017.
+You could only claim a tax credit if you are renting on 7 December 2010.